0

 Carpet Beetles will gravitate towards homes rich in these things.
 They also enjoy feasting on taxidermied animals, which is why they can become a huge problem for museums.

-Do Carpet Beetles travel with you?
+Do Carpet Beetles Travel With you?

 Carpet Beetles get into the home through: